Pipe Pressure Loss Calculation

 Calculation Result

-This calculation determines the pressure loss (ΔP) in the pipe based on the following formula (Fanning's equation):
+This calculation determines the pressure loss Delta P in the pipe using Fanning's equation.

 Check the Reynolds number and flow regime